boonsboos/microm/README.md

 ## infrastructure

-stack for now, registers will be added later.
+stack is mostly for lists, registers mostly for operands and math.

-lists are statically typed at runtime.
+lists are strongly typed.

+the bytecode format is TBD. there will be an assembly dialect for playing around.

 ## building
-make sure you have meson or make installed.
+make sure you have meson installed.

 ```shell
 meson build